Tex Hoffman

-Edward Adolph Hoffman (November 30, 1893 – May 19, 1947) was a Major League Baseball third baseman who played for one season.
+Edward Adolph Hoffman (November 30, 1893 – May 19, 1947) was an American Major League Baseball third baseman who played for one season.
 He played in nine games for the Cleveland Indians during the 1915 Cleveland Indians season.
 His minor league career lasted through 1935, after which he managed in the minor leagues from 1935–1937 for the Tallahassee, Florida team in the Georgia–Florida League.